wapc/wapc-guest-tinygo/README.md

 tinygo build -o example/hello.wasm -target wasm -no-debug example/hello.go
 ```

-## Known limitations
+## Considerations

-* Only go up to 1.13 is supported by TinyGo
+* It is recommended to use the latest versions Go and TinyGo
-* The `fmt` package requires `syscall/js.*` which are not imported by the waPC host
+* Avoid using the `fmt` package as it requires `syscall/js.*` which are not implemented by the waPC host libraries
-* TinyGo has limited `reflect` package support, thus libraries like protobuf will likely not work
+* TinyGo has limited `reflect` package support, thus generated Protobuf code will likely not work without some tweaking (But we have gotten it to work!)
-* [No garbage collector](https://tinygo.org/compiler-internals/heap-allocation/) - memory allocation occurs in this library